osm2pgsql-dev/osm2pgsql/README.md

 mentioned in the requirements section and a C++ compiler which supports C++17.
 We officially support gcc >= 10.0 and clang >= 13.

-To rebuild the included man page you'll need the [pandoc](https://pandoc.org/) tool.
+To rebuild the included man page you need the [pandoc](https://pandoc.org/) tool.

 First install the dependencies.